alecthomas/voluptuous/README.md

 **What does this mean?** I do not have time to fix issues myself.
 The only way fixes or new features will be added is by people submitting PRs.

-**Current status.** Voluptuous is largely feature stable.
+**Current status:** Voluptuous is largely feature stable.
 There hasn't been a need to add new features in a while, but there are some bugs that should be fixed.

 **Why?** I no longer use Voluptuous personally (in fact I no longer regularly write Python code).
 Rather than leave the project in a limbo of people filing issues and wondering why they're not being worked on, I believe this notice will more clearly set expectations.